nv-morpheus/Morpheus/docs/source/developer_guide/guides.md

 - [List of available Morpheus stages](../stages/morpheus_stages.md)

-However, there are likely going to be situations that require writing a custom stage.
+There are likely going to be situations that require writing a custom stage.
 Morpheus stages are written in Python and optionally may include a C++ implementation.
 The following guides outline how to create your own stages in both Python and C++.